 Those who do own and operate the factories, plants, stores, banks, farms, etc. make up the capitalist class.

 Some of the questions that follow from this are straight forward.
 How is the class enemy organized?
 How do they rule?
-How are we ruled?
-The answer is the capitalists have a Central Committee, a central point of coordination, a central node in their network; it is the Council on Foreign Relations (the CFR).
-The CFR is public and we can learn about it and how it rules and what it does.
+The answer is the capitalists have a central committee, a central point of coordination, a central node in their network; it is the Council on Foreign Relations (the CFR).
+There is a great deal of public knowledge about the CFR and we can learn about it, how it rules and what it does.
 We aim here to begin that process.

 The Processes of Class Rule

-According to William Domhoff (see my review), the capitalist class rules through four processes.
+According to William Domhoff, author of The Powers That Be: Processes of Ruling Class Domination in America, the capitalist class rules through four processes.
 They are 1) the Special Interest Process, 2) the Policy Formation Process, 3) the Candidate Selection Process, and 4) the Ideology Process.
-I would add a fifth: 5) the Violence Process.
+Arguably, there is a fifth: 5) the Violence Process.
 Let’s briefly look at each.

 It is obvious that money is central to the Candidate Selection Process.
-With the passage of Citizens United, corporations can donate virtually unlimited funds to the candidates of their choice.
+With the Citizens United ruling, corporations can donate virtually unlimited funds to the candidates of their choice.
 Thus, the capitalists have implemented rules that make having money a necessity.
 Further, ALEC (the American Legislative Exchange Council), a Koch Brothers political organization, and other ultra-right organizations, are attacking and limiting the right to vote.

 Interestingly, Domhoff points out that those selected by this process generally do not have strong political beliefs, Hence, they are particularly susceptible to the Special Interest and Policy Formation Processes.
 Those with strong political beliefs, or those whose politics are at odds with the interests of the capitalists, are filtered out, if they ever get in the door.
 The party system ensures that the money and the political apparatus to get out votes only works for those the business community approves of.

-5) The Violence Process is one I would add to the other four.
-While I don’t have the evidence that is available for the other four processes, it is clear that the capitalist system is violent, especially towards the poor and dispossessed.
+5) The Violence Process is one Domhoff does not name, but which is essential to understanding ruling class power.
+It is clear that the capitalist system is violent, especially towards the poor and dispossessed.
 First and foremost, poverty is violence.
 So is mass incarceration.
 The murder of African American youth and others of color is particularly devastating.

-What I call the Fear Project is also alarming.
-Television, the movies, the news and other outlets allow fearful scenarios to dominate.
+Something we can call “the Fear Project” is also alarming.
+Television, movies, the news and other forms of media allow fearful scenarios to dominate.
 They tell us to be afraid of everything.
-The plethora of police shows, shows depicting violent crime and “reality TV” I believe are designed to keep us afraid of acting on our own behalf.
+The plethora of police shows, shows depicting violent crime and “reality TV” keep us afraid of acting on our own behalf.
 Further, the racist and male supremacist aspects of the Fear Project, coupled with the current political discourse, make the propaganda detrimental to the poor and dispossessed and immobilizes us.

 How the CFR is Organized

 The CFR is run directly by members of the capitalist class.
 The clearest example is that of David Rockefeller, once Chairman and CEO of Chase Manhattan Corporation.
-For example, he was a Director of CFR from 1949, the Chairman of the Board from 1970 to 1985, and the Emeritus Chairman from 1985 until his death in 2017.
+He was a Director of the CFR from 1949 to 1985, the Chairman of the Board from 1970 to 1985, and the Emeritus Chairman from 1985 until his death in 2017.
 The Directors are the leaders of the CFR and are drawn heavily from the ruling class.
-There are 170 corporate members of the CFR including over thirty international corporate members.
-The heads of these companies are obviously capitalists.
-There are another 5,000 members that are drawn from the class and from experts and leaders they have selected.
+There are 170 corporate members of the CFR including over 30 international corporate members.
+There are another 5,000 members that are drawn from the capitalist class and from experts and leaders they have selected.
 To be a member, you have to be nominated by present members, so it’s not open to just anybody.
 Members must also reside in the U.S.

 The CFR conducts thousands of forums, meetings and conventions.
 They range from discussions of books and articles to full-blown policy forums held at the highest levels.
 The CFR’s primary publication, Foreign Affairs, is a major outlet for their policies and views.
 Foreign Affairs is not just a journal, but has a broad online presence.
-Many of their forums and meetings result in online videos, blogs, articles and postings that have wide dissemination.
+Many of their forums and meetings result in online videos, blogs and articles that are widely disseminated.

 The popular press is always seeking good copy to publish, so the CFR provides myriad articles to magazines, newspapers, television and radio.
 As pointed out, they influence major newspapers and radio, including NPR.
 Their use of technology to maintain their broad network for the dissemination of the CFR point of view is cutting edge.

 CFR decisions are carried out through government penetration.
 In-and-Outers, whether they maintain their CFR membership while in office or not, are used to carry out the decisions made by CFR committees and panels.
 They penetrate the advisory committees set up at every level to influence governmental decisions.
-Larry Shoup in his best-selling exposé, Wall Street Think Tank (see my review), uses many examples of the CFR policies shaping governmental decisions.
-The most telling, in my view are the detailed example of the Iraq war and the environmental policies of the CFR and the government.
+Larry Shoup in his best-selling exposé, Wall Street Think Tank, uses many examples of the CFR policies shaping governmental decisions.
+The most telling, are the detailed example of the Iraq War and environmental policies.

-Shoup shows how the entire policy in the Iraq war was developed by the CFR.
-When it became clear that it wasn’t working, the CFR instigated the Iraq Study Group, which, in 2006, changed the Iraq policy, encouraged the surge in troop deployment and led to changes in the people running the war.
+Shoup shows how the entire policy of the Iraq war was developed by the CFR.
+When it became clear that it wasn’t working, the CFR instigated the Iraq Study Group, which in 2006 changed the Iraq policy, encouraged the surge in troop deployment and led to changes in the people running the war.
 All these were CFR decisions carried out through the government.